Workers' compensation referrals

 Making submissions

 A Medical Panel can ask for information or submissions during the referral process.
-Anyone can send further information and submissions to the Medical Panel, but it's most useful for the Medical Panel to have that information before the appointment.
+Anyone can send further information and submissions to the Medical Panel, but it's most useful for the Medical Panel to have that information before the hearing.
 The Medical Panel might need an extension of time if anything is received late in the process.
 This enables everyone to see the documents and gives the Medical Panel time to consider them.

 You should send any documents to the other parties to the referral as well as to us.
 You can check the lists known as "Enclosure" in the correspondence from us to see what documents have been sent to the Medical Panel. ("Enclosure A" is a list of documents sent with the referral.
 "Enclosure B" lists any documents that are received after the initial referral, and may be updated more than once throughout the referral process.)
 A copy of Enclosure B is distributed to all the parties by Medical Panels each time it's updated (i.e. each time additional documentation is added to the referral).